Learned Adaptive Mesh Generation: Background

-\paragraph{Learning-based methods} Given the cost of iterative AMR, there is growing interest in \emph{learning-based methods} to accelerate or replace traditional refinement pipelines.
+\hdg{Learning-based methods} Given the cost of iterative AMR, there is growing interest in \emph{learning-based methods} to accelerate or replace traditional refinement pipelines.
 Pfaff \textit{et al.}~\shortcite{pfaff2020learning} learned a re-meshing for cloth simulation.
 This method directly learns the simulation which achieves visual-plausibility but cannot gracefully trade-off accuracy for speed.
-Some works use RL for AMR~\cite{foucart2023deep, freymuth2023swarm,yang2023reinforcement} using sophisticated reward functions that are limited to simple geometries and 2D problems.
+Some works use reinforcement learning for AMR~\cite{foucart2023deep, freymuth2023swarm,yang2023reinforcement} using sophisticated reward functions that are limited to simple 2D shapes.
 Some approaches overcome this using surrogate models in supervised-learning~\cite{chen2021output,zhang2020meshingnet,zhang2021meshingnet3d}.
 However, their simplified parameterization of the problem limits their work to single PDEs and a narrow range of shapes.
 Imitation learning has been explored to solve the problem~\cite{freymuth2024iterative}, but scaling the production of reference data is expensive since it relies on expert knowledge.
 Furthermore, Legeland \textit{et al.}~\shortcite{legeland2025non} proposed a non-iterative prediction of optimized mesh.
-The input to their network include the PDE equations, so their method implicitly learns the solution to the PDE and therefore does not generalize across shapes and boundary conditions.
+The input to their network include the PDEs, so their method implicitly learns the solution to the PDE and therefore does not generalize across shapes and boundary conditions.